 From the last two decades, as the development of technology has taken place and the humans are replaced by machines.
 Similarly, this branch of management has also been superseded by Human Resource Management.

 Definition of Human Resource Management

-Human Resource Management is that specialised and organised branch of management which is concerned with the acquisition, maintenance, development, utilisation and coordination of people at work, in such a manner that they will give their best to the enterprise.
+Human Resource Management is that specialized and organized branch of management which is concerned with the acquisition, maintenance, development, utilization and coordination of people at work, in such a manner that they will give their best to the enterprise.
 It refers to a systematic function of planning for the human resource needs and demands, selection, training, compensation, and performance appraisal, to meet those requirements.

 Human Resource Management is a continuous process of ensuring the availability of eligible and willing workforce i.e. putting the right man at the right job.
-In a nutshell, it is an art of utilising the human resources of an organisation, in the most efficient and effective way.
+In a nutshell, it is an art of utilizing the human resources of an organization, in the most efficient and effective way.
 HRM covers a broad spectrum of activities which includes:

 - Recruitment and Selection